turingschool/front-end-curriculum/lessons/security-with-jwts.md

   });
 ```

 Notice how we are checking the `username` and `password` values that were sent with the request against the values we've set in our configuration.
-If either of the values doesn't match, we return with a 403 (Forbidden) status code with an error message.
+If either of the values doesn't match, we return with a 403 (Forbidden) status code with an error message:

+![authenticate error][authentication-error]

 If we are successful, however, we generate a new jwt with a little help from the npm library by calling `jwt.sign()`.
 This method takes three arguments: